v3shn/IPGhost/README.md

-## IP Ghost
+## IPGhost

-IP Ghost is a powerful Ethical Hacking tool designed to enhance your anonymity and privacy on the internet by leveraging the Tor network.
+IPGhost is a powerful Ethical Hacking tool designed to enhance your anonymity and privacy on the internet by leveraging the Tor network.
 It automatically changes your IP address, making it difficult for anyone to track your online activities.

 ## Features
 - Automatic installation of required dependencies (`Tor`, `curl`, `jq`).